Cooking My Dreams

 minced pancetta cooking in a pan

-First, finely mince the pancetta and fry it in a large pot drizzled with olive oil until it starts to brown.
+First, finely mince the pancetta and fry it in a large pot or dutch oven drizzled with olive oil until it starts to brown.

 minced soffritto and pancetta cooking in a pan

-Then add the finely minced soffritto of onions, carrots, and celery.
+Then add the finely minced soffritto of onions, carrots, and celery stalk.
 Check this post to make Soffritto and freeze it in portions.
 Cook the soffritto for a few minutes until soft.

 minced meat and spices are added to the pot

-Add the minced meat and cook 5-10 minutes until it starts to brown.
+Add the minced meat and cook 5-10 minutes on medium heat until it starts to brown.
 Season with salt and pepper, then add the white wine.
 Add the herbs and whole bay leaves as well.

 spoon is mixing the cooking ragu in the pot